HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipAnalysis_README.txt

 running Tracking, or Tracking without first running Detection.
 Enter the parameters and click "Start" to commence.

+Frame Ranges: frame numbers for which the functions should be performed.
+If running a batch, the same range will be used for all movies, except for movies where the requested min or max is above the number of images.
+For such movies, only the images that exist within the frame range will be used.
+Distinct frame ranges can be given for each function so that it is possible to test the effects of tracking multiple movies over different numbers of frames without having to repeat the time-consuming detection step.

 After the job finishes, you may want to visualize the results.
 To do this, call plusTipTrackViz from the Matlab command line.